top of page

 Acting Differently

-- Avoiding and feeling anxious about things that remind you of the event
+Avoiding & feeling anxious about things that remind you of the event

-- Substance Abuse/Eating Disorders- using drugs, alcohol, or food in attempt to soothe/avoid the feelings
+Using drugs, alcohol, or food in attempt to soothe/numb feelings

 Sleep & Pain Intrusions